justaksi7/b2b-sap-payment-bridge/readme.md

 ## Failure handling & runbooks

 **Runbook: SAP down - Validator failing to validate incoming payment requests:**
-> If SAP is down for a prolonged time the incoming payment requests will be eventually transfered from the POST-SQS queue to its corresponding DLQ after the maximum read coud is exceeded or the maximum retention tiome has elapsed.
+> If SAP is down for a prolonged time the incoming payment requests will be eventually transfered from the POST-SQS queue to its corresponding DLQ after the maximum read count is exceeded or the maximum retention tiome has elapsed.
 In such cases the runbook below can be used after SAP is healthy again.

 1. Consult with the operations department and SAP.
 2. Read the messages from the DLQ (either on the AWS platform or the logging platform).